Skip to main content

 Version: 2021.2.0

-Description: IRIS now sends a hashcode instead of a timestamp to indicate whether the server configuration has been changed, and the Web Gateway now accommodates these hashcodes in addition to timestamps from older servers.
+InterSystems IRIS now sends a hashcode instead of a timestamp to indicate whether the server configuration has been changed, and the Web Gateway now accommodates these hashcodes in addition to timestamps from older servers.

-A newer standalone Web Gateway connecting to older IRIS instances functions as before.
-An old Web Gateway connecting to newer IRIS instances is not and has historically not been supported, but with this change it's particularly important for customers to keep their Web Gateway up to date.
-Old Gateways don't handle the hash from newer IRIS instances and thus will not update their server configurations.
+A newer standalone Web Gateway connecting to older InterSystems IRIS instances functions as before.
+An old Web Gateway connecting to newer InterSystems IRIS instances is not and has historically not been supported, but with this change it's particularly important for customers to keep their Web Gateway up to date.
+Old Gateways don't handle the hash from newer InterSystems IRIS instances and thus will not update their server configurations.

 Work Queue Manager